sjau/easysnap/README.md

    * __Notice:__ easysnapRecv will by default use the `-F` flag, meaning that it will auto-rollback to the latest snapshot when required.
    * Empty lines and lines starting with # are ignored
 1. Setup a cron or systemd timer that will run the easysnapRecv script when you want to.

+For running scripts before / after receiving snapshots you just call the script with positional parameters: `./easysnapRecv /path/to/preRunScript /path/to/postRunScript`
+**Caveat:** Because positional parameters are being used, you'll need to provide a preRunScript (or path to an empty script) if you want to only run the postRunScript.

 ## esaysnapRm